Royal Cavalcade

-Royal Cavalcade, also known as Regal Cavalcade, is a 1935 British, black-and-white, drama film directed by six separate directors: Thomas Bentley (Supervising Director), Herbert Brenon, Norman Lee, Walter Summers, W. P. Kellino and Marcel Varnel.
-The film features Marie Lohr, Hermione Baddeley, Owen Nares, Robert Hale, Austin Trevor, James Carew, Edward Chapman and Ronald Shiner as the Soldier in Trenches.
-The film was presented by Associated British Pictures Corporation.
+Royal Cavalcade (also known as Regal Cavalcade and Jubilee Cavalcade) is a 1935 British black-and-white drama film with six directors: Thomas Bentley (Supervising Director), Herbert Brenon, Norman Lee, Walter Summers, W. P. Kellino and Marcel Varnel.
+The film stars many entertainers, including Marie Lohr, Hermione Baddeley, Owen Nares, Robert Hale, Austin Trevor, James Carew, Edward Chapman and Ronald Shiner.
+It was written by Marjorie Deans, Eric Maschwitz and Val Gielgud, and presented by Associated British Pictures Corporation.
+It was made to mark the twenty fifth anniversary of the succession of George V to the throne.

 Synopsis

-The film portrays a dramatised pastiche of great events that occurred during the reign of George V. It was made to mark the twenty fifth anniversary of his succession to the throne.
+The film is a dramatised pastiche of great events that occurred during the reign of George V. A newly minted 1911 penny coin passes from hand to hand, and each person has a story to tell about the events of our time.